Gulkbag/TWOTW-rs/README.md

 `Please if you get offended easily don't play this game`

+# Manual
+you can find the manual for this game [Here](https://gulkbag.github.io/TWOTW-Man/)

 # Why rust?

 Rust is a systems programming language targeting roughly the same space as C++.
 That means it’s fast and is generally used for things where you need a fair bit of control over how are things structured in memory, etc. Rust is a good candidate for writing a browser, database, operating system, web server and…​ games.